alexismorin/Falloff-Customizer/README.md

 Standard pipeline Unity light still use range instead of attenuation, and will thus never be 100% physically accurate.
 This package can get you pretty close, but if all else fails I guess you can switch to Unreal Engine 😏

-[TwoTailsGames for their Unity 2019.1 internal shader repo.](https://github.com/TwoTailsGames/Unity-Built-in-Shaders) [The SCP: Containment Breach - Unity development team for being so friendly and laying out the initial issue](https://www.scp-unity.com/)
+[TwoTailsGames for their Unity 2019.1 internal shader repo.](https://github.com/TwoTailsGames/Unity-Built-in-Shaders)

+[The SCP: Containment Breach - Unity development team for being so friendly and laying out the initial issue](https://www.scp-unity.com/)

 [Arthur Daurio for writing this excellent article on the backend behind the problem.](http://arthurdaurio.com/2018/05/13/inverse-square-falloff-in-unity/)

-Per usua, whipped up in around an hour on my couch - bugs beware.
+Per usual, whipped up in around an hour on my couch - bugs beware.